 You’ll be in a food coma after chowing on this giant sandwich, typically stuffed with steak, sausage and ham, smothered in melted cheese and served with tomato sauce.
-Rua de Passos Manuel is known for restaurants offering it.
+Order it in the restaurants on Rua de Passos Manuel.

 5: Paint a tile